Allegro-FM-CAT/Allegro-FM-application-for-materials-property/README.md

 # Allegro-FM: uMLIP Electronic Structure and Fine Tuning

 **A materials simulation framework for benchmarking and fine-tuning of Foundation Models for Interatomic Potentials (Allegro-FM, UMA, MACE, PET-MAD).**

-**Outline of project**:
+##1.
+Project Abstract (What we're working on?)

-**1. Introduction and Background**:
+Machine Learning Interatomic Potentials (MLIPs) have fundamentally changed the evolution of computational materials science.
+It has the feature of both *ab initio* accuracy from traditional method like Density Functional Theory (DFT) and the efficiency required for large scale Molecular Dynamics (MD).

-Atomistic simulation underpins modern materials science, providing a microscopic view of physical phenomena that govern macroscopic material behavior.
-Machine Learning Interatomic Potentials (MLIPs) have emerged as the necessary technical bridge to overcome this scalability challenge.
-MLIPs achieve accuracy comparable to DFT calculations while maintaining the computational efficiency inherent to classical molecular dynamics (MD) simulations.Foundation Models(FMs) are universal, pre-trained potentials capable of providing reliable, out-of-the-box predictions across a vast chemical space, thereby democratizing sophisticated atomistic modeling and significantly reducing the human effort previously required for developing system-specific potentials.
+Foundation Models(FMs) like **MACE-MP-0** and **Allegro-FM** are universal, pre-trained potentials capable of providing reliable, out-of-the-box predictions across the preodic table.
    - This project aims to use foundation model for materials research and molecular dynamics simulations.
-   - We aims at exploring Allegro-FM, [Meta Uma universal model](https://ai.meta.com/research/publications/uma-a-family-of-universal-models-for-atoms/), [MACE model](https://github.com/ACEsuit/mace-foundations) and [PET-MAD model](https://github.com/lab-cosmo/pet-mad) to benchmark properties of Ni-based alloy system and tobermorite structure.
+   - We aims at exploring [Allegro-FM](https://arxiv.org/abs/2502.06073), [Meta Uma universal model](https://ai.meta.com/research/publications/uma-a-family-of-universal-models-for-atoms/), [MACE model](https://github.com/ACEsuit/mace-foundations) and [PET-MAD model](https://github.com/lab-cosmo/pet-mad) to benchmark properties of different materials.

-**2. Project goal**
+##2.
+Project goal
    - Designing and characterizing Ni FCC structure and alloy system with Allegro-FM, including the effects of Ni percentage in alloy.
    - Validating the model's predictions against existing experimental or theoretical data for Ni-based alloy and tobermorite.
    - Testing lattice parameters, bond angle, bond length,elastic constant,g(r) and phonon properties.
    - Simulating phenomena at a larger scale, such as defect formation and favourable adsorption sites.

-**3. Methodology**
+##3.
+Methodology
    - Allegro-FM integration with [Atomic Simulation Environment](https://nequip.readthedocs.io/en/latest/integrations/ase.html): Use ASE package to build the FCC Ni structure and Ni-based alloy systems.
    - Data Preparation for Fine-Tuning: Gather dataset of Ni structures and their corresponding energies and forces to use for fine-tuning.
    - Model Fine-tuning: Load pre-trained Allegro-FM with 89 elements, then fine-tune the model using the prepared Ni-based alloy dataset to optimize for this particular material.
    - MD runs: Run [large-scale molecular dynamics simulations](https://www.lammps.org/#gsc.tab=0).
 Also simulate the effects of grain boudany, such as changes in lattice structure or stacking fault energy.
    - Result Analysis: Use ASE tools for preliminary analysis, then use tools like [phonopy](https://phonopy.github.io/phonopy/phonopy-module.html) or [mdapy](https://mdapy.readthedocs.io/en/latest/) for validation and characterization purpose.

-**4. Preliminary results**
+##4.
+Preliminary results
 - Lattice parameter prediction with MACE and UMA models for Ni FCC unit structure
 <table>
   <tr>